Turning a 363,000-star single-user AI agent into a secure multi-user platform, without changing a line of its code.

 Workspaces provision on sign-in, scale to zero after 30 minutes of inactivity, and wake on return with all files, skills, and conversation history intact.
 Per-user timezone detection ensures scheduled tasks run at the right local time.
 The lifecycle is fully automated: sign in, use, walk away, come back.
 Everything is where you left it.

 The infrastructure scales with demand, not with peak capacity.
 When a user signs in and no node has room, the Cluster Autoscaler launches a new spot instance; the workspace is ready in under two minutes.
 When the idle scaler evicts a pod after 30 minutes of inactivity and the node empties, the autoscaler terminates it within five minutes.
-The one exception: workspaces with scheduled tasks stay alive so cron jobs can execute, even when the user is disconnected.
-Administrators should factor this into capacity planning, since those pods and their nodes are never reclaimed.
+Workspaces with scheduled tasks also scale to zero when idle.
+A wake scheduler monitors cached cron schedules and automatically provisions the pod three minutes before the next job is due, so cron jobs execute on time without keeping pods alive 24/7.
 At cluster scale with 300-400 registered users, most are idle at any given moment, so the workload pool stays at 5-7 nodes and infrastructure costs remain under $450/month.

 4. Enterprise Authentication for a Tool That Has None